Shivxr/Chat-App/README.md

 # Chat-App
-Chat Web-Application using Web Sockets and Express JS.f Establish Node in your system to implement this chat-app.
+Chat Web-Application using Web Sockets and Express JS.

+Establish Node in your system to implement this chat-app.

 The commands to run this code are: